Balance Payments and Refunds API

-This is the API's one write operation.
-It records an external balance payment, money taken outside Seaty (cash on the door, a cheque, a card machine that is not Seaty's, or a bank transfer), against an event.
-It runs the same validation and sends the same receipt email as recording a payment by hand in the Seaty admin tools.
+These are the API's write operations.
+They record external money movements, taken outside Seaty (cash on the door, a cheque, a card machine that is not Seaty's, or a bank transfer), against an event.
+They run the same validation and send the same email as recording a payment or refund by hand in the Seaty admin tools.

-It does not take card payments or move money.
-It records that a payment happened elsewhere, so your Seaty figures reflect reality.
+They do not take card payments or move money.
+They record that a payment or refund happened elsewhere, so your Seaty figures reflect reality.

 The request

-Send a JSON body and an Idempotency-Key header (required, see below):
+Both endpoints take the same JSON body and an Idempotency-Key header (required, see below).
+To record a payment, post to balance-payments:

 curl -X POST "https://developer.seaty.co.uk/v1/events/1024/balance-payments" \